Introduction

 Step 1: Equip Yourself with Safety Gear

-Necessities: Wear goggles to protect your eyes from granite dust, gloves to protect your hands, and a respirator mask to avoid inhaling fine particles.
+Necessities: Make sure to wear protective goggles to keep your eyes safe from granite dust, gloves to protect your hands, and a respirator mask to avoid breathing in fine particles.

-Workspace: Ensure your workspace is well-ventilated if cutting dry or prepared for water if you’re using a wet saw technique.
+Workspace: Ensure your workspace is well-ventilated if you’re cutting dry.
+If you’re using a wet saw, set up for water use.

 Step 2: Prepare the Granite Countertop

-Marking the Cut: Use a pencil or chalk to mark the cutting line on the granite surface.
-For clearer visibility, a non-permanent marker can also be used.
+Marking the Cut: Use a pencil or chalk to clearly mark the cutting line on the granite surface.
+A non-permanent marker can also help make the line more visible.

-Securing the Granite: Securely clamp the granite slab to your workbench to prevent movement.
-Padding under the clamps can protect the granite surface from scratches.
+Securing the Granite: Clamp the granite slab firmly to your workbench to keep it steady while cutting.
+Adding padding under the clamps can help avoid scratches on the granite surface.

 Making Straight Cuts with a Circular Saw